jeffmacinnes/pyneal/README.md

 ### Versioning

-Commits to `master` should be accompanied by updating the `CHANGELOG.md` file and issueing a new release tag.
+Commits to `master` should be accompanied by updating the `CHANGELOG.md` file and creating a new version release tag.

+Version naming should follow [semantic versionsing](https://semver.org/) conventions as closely as possible.

+After commiting changes, add a tag by `git tag -a v<version-number>`.
+Push the tag to the remote along with the rest of the code with `git push origin <tag-name>`

 ### Code conventions